MiguelTVMS/ngx_pagespeed/README.md

 ### Environment variables
 You can configure the container using those encvironment variables.
 ***Notice:*** The container must be started with the environment variables set correctly.
-Any change made on the environment variables after the container is runnig will be discodired.
+Any change made on the environment variables after the container is runnig will be disconsidered.

 #### Nginx settings:
 The nginx environment variables start with ``NGX_``.